-On 7 August 1942, Allied forces, predominantly of the USA, made their 'Watchtower' landing on the Japanese-occupied island of Guadalcanal, Tulagi and the Florida islands in the Solomon islands group.
+It was on 7 August 1942 that Allied forces, predominantly of the USA, had made their 'Watchtower' landing on the Japanese-occupied Guadalcanal, Tulagi and Florida islands in the Solomon islands group.
 The landings on the islands were meant to deny the Japanese their use as bases for threatening the supply routes between the USA and Australia, and to secure the islands as starting points for a campaign with the eventual goal of neutralising the major Japanese base at Rabaul in New Britain island while also supporting the Allied campaign on New Guinea.
 The landings initiated the six-month-long Guadalcanal campaign.

 On 31 August, Saratoga was torpedoed by the Japanese submarine I-26, and was out of action for three months as she was repaired.
 On 15 September, Wasp was hit by three torpedoes fired by the Japanese submarine I-19 while supporting a major reinforcement and resupply convoy to Guadalcanal and almost engaging the Japanese carriers Shokaku and Zuikaku, which withdrew just before the two adversaries came into range of each other’s aircraft.
 With power unavailable as a result of the torpedo damage, Wasp's damage-control teams were unable to contain the large fires, and Wasp was abandoned and scuttled.